Common Sense Media Review

 Talk to Your Kids About ...

-Families can discuss the fact that studios, especially those marketing products for kids, choose to build their DVD inventory with compilations of episodes from television programs.
+Families can talk about the fact that studios, especially those marketing products for kids, choose to build their DVD inventory with compilations of episodes from television programs.
 What are your thoughts about this corporate concept?
 Did you know that The Lion Guard: The Rise of Scar was a collection of previously aired segments?

 What do you think is meant by the statement: "The hardest part of listening is finding the quiet to hear."
 How did the story demonstrate this concept?